Does Car Insurance Cover Flood Damage?

 Ask your adjuster about hidden flood damage

-When the adjuster arrives, ask specifically about hidden flood damage like corroded wiring, damaged electronic modules and compromised brake lines.
+When the adjuster arrives, ask about hidden flood damage like corroded wiring, damaged electronic modules and compromised brake lines.
 These don't appear on surface inspections.

 coins icon